davidweichiang/pronunciation/pinyin.md

 8. The letter **u** is usually pronounced /u/, as in boot.

-8a.
+a.
 But in certain combinations, it is actually shorthand:

    | letters | short for | sound            |
    |---------|-----------|------------------|